Knee Pain

 Symptoms:

-• Surgical Options: In advanced cases, Dr. Burke may recommend total knee replacement surgery or knee resurfacing to restore function and relieve pain.
+• For advanced arthritis, Dr. Burke may recommend total or partial knee replacement to restore function and alleviate pain.

-• Non-surgical treatments can provide relief within a few weeks.
-After knee replacement surgery, recovery typically takes 3-6 months, with physical therapy playing a vital role in regaining mobility.
+• Non-surgical relief can occur in a few weeks.
+After replacement surgery, recovery typically takes 3–6 months, with guided physical therapy being essential.

 • Innovative Regenerative Therapy